Dienestrol topical Side Effects

 34. Clark BG, Vestal RE "Adverse drug reactions in the elderly: case studies."
 Geriatrics 39 (1984): 53-4,60-3,66

-Not all side effects for dienestrol topical may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of dienestrol topical may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about dienestrol topical